fessionalpro/wings-doc/src/3-slardar/3g-fun-server.md

 # 3G.Backend Protection

-Provide some protection and control for backsend services.
+Provide some protection and control for backend services.

 ## 3G.1.Backend Debounce